autismdrive/autismdrive/README.md

 To deploy for staging:

-1. Have sartography ssh credentials set up.
+1. Have sartography ssh credentials set up

 2. Add remote to sartography staging server in star-drive (*NOT star-drive-dist*)